Omelette de la mère Poulard: Serving

 The finished omelette is rolled onto a plate and served plain or with a variety of garnishes.
 It has been described as "gently wood-scented".

 In Poulard's time the omelettes were served as part of a meal which was always the same, and included ham, fried sole, saltmarsh lamb cutlets with potatoes, roast chicken, salad, and dessert.
-Before World War I the meal was priced at 2.50 (old) francs.
+Before World War I the meal was priced at 2.50 (old) francs, equivalent to USD $0.50 at the then-current exchange rate.

 As of 2017, the omelette was priced at €34 at La Mère Poulard, a price described as "certainly one of the heftiest tariffs charged for same anywhere in France".
 As of 2018, 450,000 eggs are used each year by the restaurant.